block-core/blockcore/Documentation/proof-of-stake.md

 To achieve that we use the computers local current time, and double check that against all connected peers datetime (when a peer first connects it will advertise its current UTC datetime) giving the datetime samples for outbound nodes 3x more weight in the measurements
 (this is in order to prevent a certain attack on a node where an attacker can initiate many inbound connections and effect our local nodes avg time).
-If the local time and peers avg time do not match the node will print out a warning message and default to peers time.
+If the local time and peers avg time do not match the node will print out a warning message and default to the peers time.

 #### Block Signatures (why sign a block with the private key owning the UTXO)